Gaurav1921/AgroVision_TRINIT_Team_Rockerzz/README.md

 ### Features

-+ Predicts the optimal crop to grow based on soil composition, rainfall, temperature, and humidity, soil's PH.
++ Predicts the optimal crop to grow based on soil composition, rainfall, temperature, humidity and soil PH.
 + Provides a user-friendly interface for farmers to interact with the machine learning model.
 + Ranks a variety of crops that could be cultivated in a particular location according to sales price.
 + Factors in the different types of soil found in various parts of India and its general nutritional composition.